 The three of us then moved to Western Washington (lots of trees, very wet, and occasional migrating ducks!) where our human taught 4-6th grade in an amazing school known as the Orting Partnership School.
 She had the pleasure of working with a remarkable group of curious students, involved parents, and dedicated staff members.
 Unfortunately, she did not grow any webbed feet or acquire a taste for traffic.

 She then defied all wise and rational advice by deciding to take a year off from teaching in order to write.
 She moved us back to Eastern Oregon and spent that year revising and revising and revising Aurelia and trying to learn everything she could about publishing.
 She met lots of great people, including her future editor, Angelle Pilkington, who walked around Silver Falls with her and gave Anne good advice on her manuscript.
-Anne revised and revised some more, then sent her book off in the mail, started her second book, obtained a new teaching position, and bought a cute little yellow house (with a jungle next door for those of us with paws to play hide and seek).
+Anne revised and revised some more, then sent her book off in the mail; started her second book, Academy 7; obtained a new teaching position; and bought a cute little yellow house (with a jungle next door for those of us with paws to play hide and seek).
 She spent the next year learning the ropes at her new school, directing her fabulous sixth-grade class in a production of Julius Caesar, fixing her hundred-year-old house, revising her second book, and collecting rejection slips until the miraculous day when Aurelia was accepted by Penguin Books.
-She signed a contract for two young adult novels and hopes you all love them because she has a plethora of stories in her head insisting upon escape.